inorichi/android-playground/README.md

 ## Architecture

-The application architecture is built based on [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to enforce a proper separation of concerns, limiting boundaries and unidirectional data flow, the project has been divided into 4 modules:
+The application architecture is built based on [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to enforce a proper separation of concerns, limiting boundaries and unidirectional data flow.
+For this reason, the project has been divided into 4 modules:

 * `domain`: It contains the entities, repositories interfaces and use cases (interactors) of the application.
 This module's dependencies are as small as possible, and should never depend on any networking or persistency library.

 * `data`: It contains the networking and persistency libraries as well as the repository implementations of the `domain` layer through dependency injection.

-* `presentation`: It contains the UI and view models of the application.
+* `presentation`: It contains the UI and view models (using MVVM) of the application.
 The view models receive in their constructor the `domain` use cases for fetching or updating the data.
 Note this module does not add a dependency on the `data` module.

 * `app`: It's the top-most module, its only job is to bring together the other modules and provide the Android's `Application` and `Activity` classes.